dangershony/dangershony.github.io/sidechains.md

 - Transferred coins may have a different denominator (not necessarily a 1:1 scale but 1:N)

 ### Coin Distinction
-In sidechains we make a distinction between native coins and transferred coins (we call it external [is this the best name] coins), this is decided at the genesis block and the consensus rules.
+In sidechains we make a distinction between native coins and transferred coins (we call it external [is this the best name?] coins).
+This is decided at the genesis block and enforced in the consensus rules.

-Native coins are mined (or pre-mined) and cannot be transferred out to the parentchain, however two sidechains that are both two way pegs can transfer native coins to each other.
+**Native coins** are mined (or pre-mined) and cannot be transferred out to the parent chain.
+However, two sidechains that are both two-way peg can transfer native coins to each other.

-External coins are created at the genesis block but are locked, and can only be unlocked when a proof is presented that some coins have been locked on another sidechain.
+**External coins** are created at the genesis block but are locked, and can only be unlocked when a proof is presented that some coins have been locked on another sidechain.
+So at creation time, the sidechain needs to define which other type of coins are allowed to be transferred in.

 ## Examples
 An example of a sidechain coins distribution: